pheonix99/PhoenixsCantrips/README.md

 Not currently working for archetypes that replace the mystery features with custom ones, will work if the mystery selector is replaced to limit selection ranges.

+See also [More Cantrips](https://github.com/pheonix99/MoreCantrips) for fire, sonic and melee touch cantrips

 ## Changelog